top of page

 What is the Cry Baby Wah Wah Pedal?

 The Cry Baby was originally the same pedal as the Vox Wah Wah.
-Although a bit of a complicated story, I found that at the time the Vox company only distributed their pedal to authorised dealers where the Cry Baby was distributed in America by the Organ Company to anyone - even though they were owned by Vox.
+Although it's a bit of a complicated story, I found that at the time the Vox company only distributed their pedal to authorised dealers where the Cry Baby was distributed in America by the Organ Company to anyone - even though they were owned by Vox.

 Unfortunately the Cry Baby name was never trademarked which meant anyone could use it.
 Shortly after stores were flooded with rip off copies that came into the country via Italy.